A superb treasure hunting experience!

 Once we’d solved the game, we were given a certificate of completion and a PDF with step-by-step instructions on how to reset it.

 I got in touch with The Mystery Agency about the issue with the unsecured lock in the box.
-Their initial response via Messenger was prompt, but since sending them an email as requested I’ve heard nothing (at the time of writing this update, it’s been four weeks since I initially emailed them).
+Their initial response via Messenger was prompt, but it took over five weeks and three chasers to get a response via email.

 A top quality treasure hunting experience